saltstack/salt/rfcs/0003-api-unification.md

 given values, decorator is triggered.

-In this case method `foo` will be still added on Windows and NetBSD minions, despite the fact that the code below adds it onlny on RedHat Linux.
+In this case method `foo` will be still added on Windows and NetBSD minions, despite the fact that the code below adds it only on RedHat Linux.
 However it will only return specified structure and debug log will inform that not applicable function has been called.